Max Brod: Literary career

-Unlike Kafka, Brod rapidly became a prolific, successful published writer who eventually published 83 titles.
+Unlike Kafka, Brod rapidly became a prolific author who eventually published 83 titles.
 His first novel and fourth book overall, Schloss Nornepygge (Nornepygge Castle), published in 1908 when he was only 24, was celebrated in Berlin literary circles as a masterpiece of expressionism.
 This and other works made Brod a well-known personality in German-language literature.
 In 1913, together with Weltsch, he published the work Anschauung und Begriff which made him better known in Berlin and also in Leipzig, where their publisher Kurt Wolff worked.

-He promoted other writers and musicians.
+Brod was supportive of other writers and musicians.
 Among his protégés was Franz Werfel, whom he would later fall out with as Werfel abandoned Judaism for Christianity.
 He would also write at various times both for and against Karl Kraus, a convert from Judaism to Roman Catholicism.
 His critical endorsement would be crucial to the success of Jaroslav Hašek's The Good Soldier Svejk, and he played a crucial role in the diffusion of Leoš Janáček's operas.